stevecordle/salesforce-api-php-wrapper/README.md

 }

 ```

+A config class is provided and can be used if needed. `\Crunch\Salesforce\ClientConfig`

 The Salesforce client can then be instantiated with the config object and an instance of the Guzzle v4 client.